Emil Bodnăraș: Early life

-Bodnăraș was born to a Ukrainian father and a German mother in 1904, in Iaslovăț, Suceava County, Bukovina, then under Austro-Hungarian rule.
+Bodnăraș was born in the eastern lands of the Austro-Hungarian Empire in 1904.
+His father has been described as either a Romanian or a Ukrainian, while his mother was German.
+His birth place has been reported as either Kolomea in Galicia or Iaslovăț or Câmpulung Moldovenesc in neighbouring Bukovina.

-While studying law at the University of Iași, he joined the far-right National Romanian Fascio, and later, in 1924, the National Christian Defense League, led by A. C. Cuza.
-He was expelled from the University and enrolled in the Timișoara military school, graduating in 1930 as the top of his class.
+According to journalist Laurențiu Ungureanu, while studying law at the University of Iași, in 1924-1925, Bodnăraș briefly joined the far-right National Romanian Fascio and then the National Christian Defense League, led by A. C. Cuza.
+On the other hand, the official obituary published on his death, it was during his time in Iași that Bodnăraș first came in contact with Marxist groups.
+He was supposedly expelled from the University, and in 1925 he enrolled in the Timișoara military school, graduating in 1930 as the top of his class.

-His career as an artillery officer in the Romanian army was interrupted by a conflict with a member of the Romanian Royal House.
-He was transferred to a garrison in Bessarabia where he was contacted by Communist elements, became a Soviet spy and defected to the USSR in 1931.
-He returned to Romania in 1935 and fulfilled different special missions for Soviet military intelligence.
-Caught by accident, Bodnăraș was sentenced to ten years in prison.
-Imprisoned at Brașov, Doftana, and Caransebeș, he entered the Romanian Communist Party in 1940, becoming a key figure in Gheorghe Gheorghiu-Dej's faction.
-He was released in 1942.
+Promoted to lieutenant, he was assigned to a garrison in Sadagura, near the Soviet border.
+Sympathetic to the Soviet cause and dissatisfied with his status within the garrison, in February 1932 he defected by crossing the border near Hotin.
+Tried in absentia, he was sentenced to ten years in prison for desertion.
+After training as a spy in Moscow, he was sent by the Soviet secret police in Romania in 1934.
+Caught by accident shortly after his arrival, Bodnăraș was retried, only to have his previous sentence confirmed.
+Imprisoned at Galați, Brașov, Doftana, and Caransebeș, he joined the communist political prisoners, claiming to be a member of the Romanian Communist Party (PCR).
+The Doftana party cell found this to be untrue in 1938, formally expelling him.
+Nevertheless, having befriended leader Gheorghe Gheorghiu-Dej, he continued to participate in the activities of the communist group.
+He was released from prison in November 1942.

-Arrest and the leadership entry of the RCP

-In 1935, Bodnăraș returned illegally to Romania to carry out special missions entrusted by the Main Intelligence Directorate (GRU) - Soviet foreign military-intelligence agency.
-However, he was recognized on the train and denounced by one of his former schoolmates.
-In May 1935 he was sentenced to 10 years of hard work for deserting in time of peace, theft of official acts and crimes against state security.
-After re-judging, the sentence was reduced to only five years of imprisonment.
-He was imprisoned in Aiud, Galați, Brașov, Doftana, and Caransebeș prisons.
-At Doftana Prison he became friends with Gheorghiu-Dej, and in 1940 he became a member of the RCP.

 Being in Brașov Prison, Bodnăraș learned that he had lost Romanian citizenship, being a civil servant in the Soviet Union.
 "In Brașov Prison I got the USSR citizenship through an official communication made by the Soviet embassy, on the basis of a request that my brother made to the embassy on my behalf.
 Being a Soviet citizen in those years was advantageous, a citizen of Romania who received Soviet citizenship was a person with whom it was not advisable to be violent or to beat", explained Bodnăraș personally in a stenograph in 1952.